cartant/ts-action/README.md

 const foo = new Foo({ name: "alice" });
 console.log(foo); // { type: "FOO", name: "alice" }
 ```

-Note that the spread syntax is used, as `props` merges more that one option.

 The `props` method is similar to the `payload` method, but with `props`, the specified properties are added to the action itself - rather than a `payload` property.